oracle-livelabs/database/23cfree/json-mongo/json-mongo.md

 ## Introduction

 With our JSON Collection created in the Oracle Database, we can use Mongo APIs to interact with the collection as if we were interacting with a Mongo Database.
-In this lab, we will download Mongo tools and then use a Mongo connection string -- which was configured as a part of the Oracle REST Data Service (ORDS) configuation -- to connect to the Oracle Database using Mongo Shell.
+In this lab, we will download Mongo tools and then use a Mongo connection string -- which was configured as a part of the Oracle REST Data Service (ORDS) configuration -- to connect to the Oracle Database using Mongo Shell.
 From there, we can interact with Mongo tools or SQL Developer Web interchangeably to access our data.

 Estimated Time: 10 minutes

 ### Objectives